 Document Applicable Stage Description Page Project Brief Initiation OR Project Status Reporting Document provides an executive overview of the project, key objectives, scope, benefits, key functions, assumptions, estimation and target duration.
-22 Project Document Initiation Project Document is prepared at Project Initiation stage to motivate the reasons for carrying out the project.
-24 E-Government Plan Planning It is a definition of an IT strategy to improve work processes of the user Ministry/Department 28 Communication Plan Planning Document defines the communication requirements for the project and how information will be distributed 33 Template for Documenting Comments on Proposals Procurement Template to be used when providing feedback on proposals submitted by Suppliers 36 Software Requirements Specifications (SRS) Implementation Document which helps: a) Software customers to accurately describe what they wish to obtain; b) Software suppliers to understand exactly what the customer wants; 38 Software Design Description (SDD) Implementation Document which shows how the software system will be structured to satisfy the requirements identified in the Software Requirements Specifications (SRS) 40 User Acceptance Test Plan Implementation Document listing the test cases that would have to be run during the User Acceptance Tests 42 User Acceptance Test Script Implementation Each test case defined in the User Acceptance Test Plan is executed by the user and the results are filled in this document 44 User Acceptance Certificate Implementation Certificate issued by user to certify acceptance of Application Software 47 Project Status Report Monitoring and Controlling Document which gives the overall health and quick executive overview of the status of a project 48 Issue Tracker Monitoring and Controlling OR Log where all issues are consolidated and tracked 51
+22 Project Document ct Document Initiation Project Document is prepared at Project Initiation stage to motivate the reasons for carrying out the project.
+24 E-Government Plan -Government Plan Planning It is a definition of an IT strategy to improve work processes of the use Ministry/Department 28 Communication Plan Communication Plan Planning Document defines the communication requirements for the project and how information will be distributed 33 Template forProcurementTemplateDocumentingfeedbacComments onSuppliersProposals Template to be used when providing feedback on proposals submitted by Suppliers 36 Software RequirementsImplementationDocument which helps:Specifications (SRS)a) Software customers to accurate describe what they wish to obtain; b) Software suppliers to understar exactly what the customer wants: Document which helps: a) Software customers to accurately describe what they wish to obtain; b) Software suppliers to understand exactly what the customer wants; 38 Software Design Description (SDD)Implementation software system will be structured satisfy the requirements identified the Software Specifications (SRS) Document which shows how the software system will be structured to satisfy the requirements identified in the Software Requirements Specifications (SRS) 40 User Acceptance TestImplementationDocument listing the test casesPlanwould have to be run during the Acceptance Tests Document listing the test cases that would have to be run during the User Acceptance Tests 42 User Acceptance Test Implementation Each test case defined in the Use Acceptance Test Plan is executed by the user and the results are filled in this document Each test case defined in the User Acceptance Test Plan is executed by the user and the results are filled in this document 44 User AcceptanceImplementationCertificate issued by user to ce acceptanceCertificateSoftware Certificate issued by user to certify acceptance of Application Software 47 Project Status ReportMonitoring and ControllingDocument which gives the overa health and quick executive overview of the status of a project Document which gives the overall health and quick executive overview of the status of a project 48 Issue Tracker Monitoring and Controlling OR Log where all issues are consolidated and tracked 51